CarolLuca/LegalNERo/README.md

     Vector norm: The L2 norm of the token’s vector (the square root of the sum of the values squared)
     OOV: Out-of-vocabulary
 ```
-spaCy is able to compare two objects, and make a prediction of how similar they are.
+spaCy can compare two objects, and predict how similar they are.
 Predicting similarity is useful for building recommendation systems or flagging duplicates.
-For example, you can suggest a user content that’s similar to what they’re currently looking at, or label a support ticket as a duplicate if it’s very similar to an already existing one.
+For example, you can suggest user content that’s similar to what they’re currently looking at, or label a support ticket as a duplicate if it’s very similar to an already existing one.

 Each Doc, Span and Token comes with a .similarity() method that lets you compare it with another object, and determine the similarity.
-Of course similarity is always subjective – whether “dog” and “cat” are similar really depends on how you’re looking at it. spaCy’s similarity model usually assumes a pretty general-purpose definition of similarity.
+Of course, the similarity is always subjective – whether “dog” and “cat” are similar depends on how you’re looking at it. spaCy’s similarity model usually assumes a pretty general-purpose definition of similarity.

 ```python
 import spacy